Last Updated on February 23, 2021 by Forest Master

 While a cover crop is the ideal scenario, this isn’t feasible for a lot (majority) of people.
 Not too worry though, there are alternatives!
 Most people actually just choose to simply cover their garden soil with a large tarp.
 Another method is to cover the garden in a thick layer of leaves.

 Whatever method you choose, I promise you will see the benefits come spring!
+Need some inspiration – check out our blog on mulching cardboard and paper

 Add Berry Patches